Skip Navigation Link Nationwide Auto Insurance - On Your Side

-In tough economic times, everyone looks for ways to cut back.
-You could be tempted to let your car insurance expire, even for a short period of time.
-Unfortunately, a car insurance lapse can cause major problems for you.
-Here are several reasons why it’s important to stay covered.
+When money is tight, everyone looks for ways to cut back.
+One temptation is to let your car insurance expire, even for a short period of time.
+This really isn’t a great idea, because a car insurance lapse can cause you some unexpected problems.
+Here are several reasons it’s important to stay protected and avoid a lapse in coverage:

 Legal requirements

-Most states require some level of car liability insurance that pays for other’s medical costs related to an accident or damages to another person’s property or vehicle if you’re at fault in an accident.
-If you own a car and you’ve allowed a lapse in auto insurance, you might be violating the law, even if the car is parked and not driven.
-If you do drive the vehicle and cause an accident, you’ll be cited and subjected to stiff fines or worse.
+Most states require some level of auto liability insurance.
+This is the coverage that pays for the other person’s medical needs or property damage from an accident, if you’re at fault.
+So if you own a car and you’ve allowed the liability insurance on it to lapse, you might be violating the law – even if the car is parked and not driven.
+If you drive the vehicle and cause an accident without being covered, you’ll be cited and subjected to stiff fines or worse.

 Financial consequences

 Driving without car insurance is risky.
-If you are responsible for an accident and don’t have insurance, you may be sued to pay for the damages – and end up paying for everything, including the lawyer, out of pocket.
+If you’re responsible for an accident and don’t have insurance, you may be sued to pay for the damages – and end up paying for everything, including the lawyer, out of pocket.

 Insurance rate increases